jitsi/jitsi-meet/doc/API.md

         - USER_ROLE_CHANGED - notifies that role of some user changed. (parameters - id(string), role(string))
         - USER_STATUS_CHANGED - notifies that status of some user changed. (parameters - id(string), status(string))
         - CONFERENCE_FAILED - notifies that user failed to join the conference. (parameters - errorCode(JitsiMeetJS.errors.conference))
+        - CONFERENCE_ERROR - notifies that error occurred. (parameters - errorCode(JitsiMeetJS.errors.conference))
         - KICKED - notifies that user has been kicked from the conference.
         - START_MUTED_POLICY_CHANGED - notifies that all new participants will join with muted audio/video stream (parameters - JS object with 2 properties - audio(boolean), video(boolean))
         - STARTED_MUTED - notifies that the local user has started muted
-        - FIREFOX_EXTENSION_NEEDED - notifies that browser extension must be installed to proceed with screen sharing (parameters - extension url(string))
         - AVAILABLE_DEVICES_CHANGED - notifies that available participant devices changed (camera or microphone was added or removed) (parameters - id(string), devices(JS object with 2 properties - audio(boolean), video(boolean)))

     2. connection